programmablebio/saltnpeppr/README.md

 Please read and cite our [manuscript](https://www.nature.com/articles/s42003-023-05464-z) published in *Communications Biology*!

-All manuscript data is available on [Zenodo](https://zenodo.org/records/10008581).
+All manuscript data and code, as indicated in the Code Availability statement in the manuscript, is available on [Zenodo](https://zenodo.org/records/10008581).

-Code availability and data are available upon request at the moment!
-Please contact pranam.chatterjee@duke.edu.
+Additional code and data information can be obtained by contacting pranam.chatterjee@duke.edu.